 WA Sens.
-Patty Murray, Maria Cantwell joins calls for Sen. Bob Menendez to resign
+Patty Murray, Maria Cantwell join calls for Sen. Bob Menendez to resign

 Menendez has denied the charges, saying the cash and gold in his house were from his legitimate personal savings and kept there for emergencies.

-While refusing to resign from the Senate, Menendez stepped down as chairman of the Senate Foreign Relations Committee until the criminal charges are resolved.
+While refusing to resign from the Senate, Menendez stepped down as chairperson of the Senate Foreign Relations Committee until the criminal charges are resolved.
 Senate Democratic caucus rules require members to give up leadership positions if charged with felonies, but allow them to resume those duties if cleared.

 It’s the second time Menendez has faced federal bribery charges.
 A jury deadlocked on the previous charges in 2017, leading prosecutors to drop the case.